-- 5.1 The principle of the erection of a new primary school and nursery in this sustainable location is considered acceptable.
+- 5.1 The principle of the erection of a new primary school and nursery in this sustainable location within the settlement boundary is considered acceptable.
 The site is well connected to a large residential area and is accessible by sustainable transport routes.
-The site is served by a footpath and cycle route. - 5.2 The design and layout of the site has made the best use of the site in terms of managing residential amenity, but also to ensure that the site is safe and convenient to get to by foot or cycling. - 5.3 The application site is currently used as private sports pitches and leased out to Wrexham Football Club as their training facility.
-The background papers for the Unitary Development Plan confirms that the site has never been classified as POS, and therefore the introduction of the POS on the western third of the site will provide a net increase in POS.
-The principle of development of the site for a community use with accessible POS is therefore considered to be acceptable. - The application site is not listed as safeguarded or allocated for a school within UDP policy CLF2.
-Due to the age of the adopted plan this site would not have been anticipated as being required during the plan period.
-The proposal is compatible with the UDP spatial strategy.
-In addition, in line with policy UDP policy CLF3, the plan encourages dual community and school facilities as will be delivered through this scheme through the delivery of POS and the potential shared use of sports pitches.
+The site is also served by a footpath and cycle route. - 5.2 The design and layout of the site has been designed to make the best use of the site in terms of managing residential amenity, but at the same time to also ensure that the site is safe and convenient to get to by foot or cycling. - 5.3 The application site is currently used as private sports pitches and leased out to Wrexham Football Club as their training facility.
+The background papers for the Unitary Development Plan confirm that the site has never been classified as POS, and therefore the introduction of open space for use by the public on the western third of the site will provide a net increase in POS in the area.
+This space amounts to approximately 34% of the land within the application site and there is the possibility of this area being made available for community ownership in future.
+The principle of development of the site for a community use with accessible open space for use by the public is therefore considered to be acceptable. - 5.4 The application site is not listed as safeguarded or allocated for a school within UDP policy CLF2.
+Due to the age of the adopted plan and the time period it covered, this site would not have been anticipated as being required during the plan period.
+However, the proposal is compatible with the UDP overall spatial strategy.
+In addition to this, in line with policy UDP policy CLF3, the plan encourages dual community and school facilities as proposed within this scheme through the delivery of open space for use by the public and the potential shared use of sports pitches.
 This will provide a wider community benefit.